 Look for Hotel Deals

 There are plenty of ways to save money on your hotel stay.
 Call the hotel, and check if they’ll match or beat any rates that you’ve spotted online.
 Sometimes, talking to a member of the staff directly can see you getting extra benefits, like free Wi-Fi or complimentary breakfast.
 You can also find online coupons for your favorite hotel chains.
-Grab a last-minute Marriott coupon—you’ll be hard pressed to find a city that doesn’t have at least one location of this hotel conglomerate.

 Check Out AirBnB